lmnagaraju209/eks-setup-endtoend/PROJECT_PLAN.md

 Keep it simple.
 Two services minimum: API and worker.
 Define clear boundaries.
 Use async messaging if they need to talk.
 Draw it out - helps catch issues early.

 ### API Service (8-10 hours)
-Pick your stack - Node/Python/Go all work fine.
+Pick your stack - Spring boot microserice.
 Add `/health` and `/ready` endpoints immediately.
 Use structured logging.
 Dockerfile should be multi-stage and small.

 ### Worker Service (6-8 hours)
 Background jobs, queue processing, whatever.
 Same patterns as API service.
 Make it idempotent.